China Ski Tours, LLC

 Updated 1/21/2010

-Beidahu no longer part of Melco China Resorts family.
+Beidahu is no longer part of Melco China Resorts family.

 In 2008 Beidahu became part of Melco China Resorts.
-However, in July this year the original owners took back the resort in lieu of payment of the note due 12/31/2008.
-Although talks are still ongoing, it is not certain that the refinancing of Melco China Resorts will allow the resort to rejoin the Melco China Resorts.
-For the 2009-2010 winter, operations at Beidahu are still open to the public although part of the mountain has been turned over to the China Natinoal Team for training.
+However, in July 2009 the original owners took back the resort in lieu of payment of the note due 12/31/2008.
+Rumors still come in regarding the future of this potentially excellent ski resort.
+However, for now the future is still unclear.
+For the 2009-2010 winter, limited operations at Beidahu were open to the public and part of the mountain was dedicated to the China National Team for training.
 At last report, one trail from the top was open on each of the two mountains as well as the lower trail between making terrain for all levels of skier available, if somewhat limited in variety.

 Ping Tian